 This shows the percentage of complaints we have responded to in full in the year.
+We responded to 90 of the 91 complaints received in full by 31 March as one was received on the 31 March itself.

 It is important to us that we quickly put right service failures, to your satisfaction.
 We value your complaints and learn from them to ensure you receive the standard of service you expect.